HTTPArchive/almanac.httparchive.org/src/content/en/2025/performance.md

 {{ figure_markup(
   image="early-hints-usage-by-year.png",
   caption="Early Hints usage by year (2023, 2024, 2025) and device (mobile, desktop)",
-  description=”The chart shows the percentage of pages using Early Hints by year on desktop and mobile in 2023, 2024 and 2025.
-Usage is quite low in all groups for all years, but there is a consistent increase across the years, from just over 1% to roughly 4%.”, chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSdGtVc2AYakM2cNaGLtpVgQwXfG7jOrGQymbbJo20qaMXn1Pd1cyV_tU9PROEuwFbhFBeI3GHCNhvN/pubchart?oid=888096185&format=interactive", sheets_gid="1512001974", sql_file="TODO"
+  description="The chart shows the percentage of pages using Early Hints by year on desktop and mobile in 2023, 2024 and 2025.
+Usage is quite low in all groups for all years, but there is a consistent increase across the years, from just over 1% to roughly 4%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSdGtVc2AYakM2cNaGLtpVgQwXfG7jOrGQymbbJo20qaMXn1Pd1cyV_tU9PROEuwFbhFBeI3GHCNhvN/pubchart?oid=888096185&format=interactive", sheets_gid="1512001974", sql_file="TODO"